SparseDataTree/okrs_demo_0/HELP.md

 Reports provide an organized set of team-level OKRs (along accountability edges and via intentional subscription), along with time of last update, and links back to the interactive enterprise
 OKR system.

+It would be valuable to have a second notification mechanism of new comments.
+I am thinking, for now, that this could be done in a couple ways:  1. report that comments have been made on a team's OKRs.
+Or perhaps we want to actually create a report that includes the comments; though perhaps just for that team.

 We are starting very simply, showing what a report might look like, and how it might be automatically